jayminwest/TeachNicheOfficial/ai_docs/core/GLOSSARY.md

 ### Database
 The structured storage system that holds all persistent data for the application.

-### DatabaseService
+### DatabaseResponse<T>
-A base class for database operations that provides common functionality for derived services.
-Implements retry logic, error handling, and returns a consistent DatabaseResponse<T> interface with data, error, and success properties.
+A standardized response format for database operations that includes the data of type T, any error that occurred, and a success boolean flag.
+Used throughout the application for consistent error handling.

 ## E